magicicada/cp/course_documents/assessments/assignments/assign-2/assign-2-spec.md

 Task:

-You will write an ILP model using ORTools in Python model to compute a minimum dominating set on an input graph.
+You will write an ILP model using ORTools in Python model to compute a distance-k minimum dominating set on an input graph.

 Distance dominating Set: